DenkSchuldt/RSS-Reader-Multi-hilos/README.md

 - Get the latest news in a list for easy scan.<br/>
 <img src="images/latestnews.png" width="250">
 <br/><br/>
-- You can read the description of an Entry, and even read more!<br/>
+- Read the description of an Entry, and even read more!<br/>
 <img src="images/entry.png" width="250">
 <br/><br/>
 - Also, save some news if you want to read them later.<br/>